meshery/meshery/docs/pages/guides/index.md

 ---
 layout: default
-title: Operation Guides
+title: Guides
 permalink: guides
 redirect_from: guides/
 language: en
 list: exclude
-abstract: Operating and troubleshooting Meshery deployments.
+abstract: Using, operating, and troubleshooting Meshery.
 ---

 Guides to using and troubleshooting Meshery's various features and components.